-The Collaboration on Energy and Environmental Markets (CEEM) at the University of New South Wales undertakes interdisciplinary research in the design, analysis and performance monitoring of energy and environmental markets and their associated policy frameworks.
-CEEM brings together UNSW researchers from the UNSW Business School (was the Australian School of Business), the Faculty of Engineering, the Faculty of Arts and Social Sciences, the Institute of Environmental Studies, and the Faculty of Law, working alongside a growing number of international partners.
+CEEM brings together UNSW researchers from the UNSW Business School, the Faculty of Engineering, the Faculty of Arts and Social Sciences, the Institute of Environmental Studies, and the Faculty of Law, working alongside a growing number of Australian and international partners.
+Our research focuses on the challenges and opportunities of clean energy transition within market-oriented electricity industries.

 Research Collaborations

 CEEM brings together researchers in UNSW and partner organisations, contributing to UNSW's ability to provide world-class research, advice and education.
-Within UNSW, CEEM developed from pre-existing collaboration between the Faculty of Engineering and the Australian School of Business.
+CEEM also maintains active links with a number of local and international research partners, and works closely with range of stakeholders in the Australian and international energy industries.

 Consultancy